 Reservations available every fifteen minutes are required for visits to the Oriental Insitute.
 In order to give as many visitors as possible an opportunity to enjoy the museum, all visits are limited to one hour.
 Free admission daily with a suggested donation of $10 adult and $5 child.

 Illinois residents get access to permanent and special exhibits on select days throughout the year.
-Upcoming free days for 2022 include February 7-11 and 14-18.
+Upcoming free days for 2023 include January 12-16.
 Advance reservations are required and there is a $3 per order transaction fee for Illinois free day tickets.
 Educators from Illinois, Michigan, and Indiana receive free admission as well as first responders, active military, veterans, and those receiving Federal food assistance.

 Smart Museum of Art, 5550 S Greenwood Ave., 773-702-0200